 You’ve likely opened your freezer door to discover your food has freezer burn.
 Rather than serve it, you have to throw it away — which is a waste of money.

 Break the cycle of potential food waste and purchase a food vacuum sealer system.
-That way, you can conserve a variety of food, such as meat, cheese, nuts, sauces, soups and more.
+That way, you can conserve a variety of foods, such as meat, cheese, nuts, sauces, soups and more.

-For example, a FoodSaver Vacuum Sealing System sells for $83.53 on Amazon, which comes with a heat seal roll and a few heat seal bags in quart and gallon sizes.
-To restock, you can buy 44 FoodSaver bags for $16.39.
+For example, a FoodSaver Vacuum Sealing System sells for $125.37 on Amazon (but currently on sale for less than $100), which comes with a heat seal roll and a few heat seal bags in quart and gallon sizes.
+To restock, you can buy 44 FoodSaver bags for $19.99.

 A Gel Nail Polish and Curing Kit